Oliver-Binns/Website/Content/posts/terraform-provider-googleplay.md

 ## Get in touch

 What do you think?
 If you found my Terraform provider useful I’d love to hear about it.

 And.. if you didn’t I’d love to chat about how we can improve it to make it work for you & your team!

 > prettylink https://bsky.app/profile/oliverbinns.co.uk
 > image /Images/profile-yellow.jpg
 > title Oliver Binns | Bluesky
-> description The latest posts from Oliver Binns. iOS Development Craft Lead for @DeloitteDigital | Apple Alliance.
+> description The latest posts from Oliver Binns, Lead Mobile Developer @ Deloitte Digital.
+Finalist for Engineer of the Year @ UK IT Industry Awards 2024